Denmark in World War II: Increasing resistance after the August 1943 crisis

 The Danish government refused, so on 29 August 1943 the Germans officially dissolved the Danish government and instituted martial law.
-The Danish cabinet handed in its resignation, although since King Christian never officially accepted it, the government remained functioning de jure until the end of the war.
-In reality—largely due to the initiative of the permanent secretary of the ministry of foreign affairs Nils Svenningsen—all day-to-day business had been handed over to the Permanent Secretaries, each effectively running his own ministry.
+The Danish cabinet handed in its resignation, but since King Christian never officially accepted it, the government remained functioning de jure until the end of the war.
+In reality—largely due to the initiative of the permanent secretary of foreign affairs Nils Svenningsen—all day-to-day business was handed over to Permanent Secretaries, who each effectively ran his own ministry.
 The Germans administered the rest of the country, and the Danish Parliament did not convene for the remainder of the occupation.
-As the ministry of foreign affairs was responsible for all negotiations with the Germans, Nils Svenningsen had a leading position in the government.
+As the ministry of foreign affairs responsible for all negotiations with the Germans, Nils Svenningsen had a leading position in the government.